São Paulo’s QuintoAndar real estate platform raises $120M, now valued at $5.1B – TechCrunch

 “We kept talking and they came back to us after the round, and wanted to be involved so we found a way to have them on board,” Braga said.
 “We did not need the money.
 But we have been constantly overachieving on the forecast that we shared with our investors.
 And that’s part of the reason why we had this extension.”

-Greenoaks’ long-term time horizon was appealing because the firm’s investment was designed to be “perpetual capital with no predefined timeframe,” Braga said.
+Greenoaks’ long-term time horizon was appealing because the firm’s investment was designed to be “perpetual capital with no predefined time frame,” Braga said.

 “We’re doing our best to build an enduring company that will be around for many, many years, so it’s good to have investors who share that vision and are technically aligned,” he added.

-Greenoaks Partner Neil Shah said his firm believes that what QuintoAndar is building will “fundamentally reshape real estate transactions, enhancing transparency, expanding options for Brazilians seeking housing, dramatically simplifying the experience for landlords and driving increased investment into real estate across the country.”
+Greenoaks partner Neil Shah said his firm believes that what QuintoAndar is building will “fundamentally reshape real estate transactions, enhancing transparency, expanding options for Brazilians seeking housing, dramatically simplifying the experience for landlords and driving increased investment into real estate across the country.”
 He also believes there is big potential for the company to take its offering to other parts of Latin America.

 “We look forward to being partners for decades to come,” he added.